-7 minute bodyweight HIIT workout for beginners.
-Full body workout, no equipment.
+7 minute beginner HIIT workout.
+Full body routine, no equipment.
 11 different exercises.
 Highly challenging.
 Let's train together!

 To perform this 7 minute beginner high intensity interval workout, you have to review your video first, then warm up and you are ready to go.

 In this session, you will perform a total of 11 bodyweight exercises, your interval frame will be 20 seconds of work, followed by 10 seconds of rest.

 Play your video and follow along.

 What is interval training?
 HIIT is considered as a form of cardio and strength endurancce exercises which are performed in short bursts of time while deprivating the muscles from oxygen.